Oh, halibut, how do we love thee? Let us count the ways!

 Get the amazing and beauteous recipe here: crowdedkitchen.com

-This artichoke side dish pairs so beautifully with halibut that you could practically turn them into one main dish.
+This artichoke side dish pairs so beautifully with halibut that you could practically turn them into one main dish if you need a leftover halibut recipe!

 No side needed.
 Just cook that fillet right in the same pan.